 Whether you are a seasoned genealogist or just interested in your family history, our archives staff is here to help you discover your family roots.
+Submit an online request below.

 The archives holds copies of baptism, marriage, and burial registers of every open and closed parish within the Archdiocese of Cincinnati.
 Please note that the archives does not have sacramental registers for parishes that were once in the territory of the Archdiocese but are no longer; please contact the current diocese that the parish resides in.